Cognitive Behavioral and Child Therapy

-When children experience traumatic events such as family violence, maltreatment, long-term chaos or instability, death or other crisis, we have found they often exhibit symptoms of traumatic stress, depression, anxiety, and anger management difficulties.
-Our Child Therapy programs provide a short-term child-focused intervention specifically for children ages 3-17 using evidence-based therapies adjusted for each child’s developmental level to identify and address these problems.
-We utilize cognitive-behavioral techniques to help children develop skills in identifying and expressing their emotions appropriately, understanding the links between their thought, feelings, behaviors, and consequences, problem solving, relaxation, and other skills tailored to their individual needs.
+Our Cognitive Behavioral Therapy programs provide child-focused interventions for ages 3-17 using evidence-based therapies with focuses in trauma (TF-CBT), anger, depression, and anxiety.
+Treatment is adjusted for each child’s developmental level to identify and address these challenges.
+We utilize cognitive behavioral techniques to help children develop skills in identifying and expressing their emotions appropriately and understanding the links between their thoughts, feelings, behaviors, and consequences.
+We also work toward building problem solving, relaxation, and other coping skills tailored to their individual needs as they process the impact of their stressful or traumatic experiences.
+A therapist meets regularly with the child at Mt.
+Hope Family Center, their school, their home (if deemed appropriate), or through telehealth.

 Clinical Director